iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > Not effective.
 I was knowingly around several people that tested positive (my husband, for example) and the app never picked up on any of it or notified me.
 And yes...they all reported their positives to the app.<br> :date: __2021-01-28 01:48:53__

 > I found that the process to obtain and use a PIN was too much effort to put forth while I was sick with COVID.
 I notified people verbally instead - via mass text.. much less time involved.
 When ill with COVID, people are spending their precious time sleeping and NOT going through social media promopts to set up a PIN - very ineffective!
 I am also a nurse and mother of 2 - I've had the app since the beginning and have had NO notifications - again, ineffective.....<br> :date: __2021-01-26 08:10:49__

-> Not effective.
-I downloaded the app 2 months before I was exposed.
-Didn't get any notifications.
-Everyone around me has the app.
-Once I tested positive it was a 10 day ordeal just to get a pin.
-I agree with others that there needs to be a better way for the pin to be given but not by tracking phone numbers.
-Maybe everyone gets a special code when they're tested that they can put into the app and their results will automatically update once they come in.
-Less hassle, more secure.<br> :date: __2021-01-26 06:53:33__

-> Deleting the app, I got covid, tried to do the right thing and alert others through it.
-I'd rather take the time to post this review then call and get a pin.
-And based on other reviews attempting to get a pin isn't always successful so I'm not wasting another second on this.
-And I don't need a developer reply thanks.<br> :date: __2021-01-26 05:33:38__

-> My daughter tested positive, lives at home, has the Slow-covid app but it always said I had not had contact.
-When she reported her positive test to the health department she was not given a pin to report her test.
-I have also had some co-workers test positive and not been notified through the app.<br> :date: __2021-01-25 23:29:10__

-> Worthless<br> :date: __2021-01-25 22:45:04__